Our Lady of Mount Carmel Parish Church (Pulong Buhangin): History

 The parish was established on November 25, 1940, by the decree of the Archbishop of Manila, Michael J. O'Doherty.
 This decree separated the barrios of Pulong Buhangin, Quepombo, Catmon, Tigbe, among others from the jurisdiction of La Purisima Concepcion Parish in Santa Maria.
 The parochial vicar of La Purisima Concepcion Parish at that time, Jose Aguinaldo was installed as its first parish priest.

 The present day church was constructed in late 1950s where laborers were paid only five working days and donated their sixth working day to the church.
 Then after, the Archbishop of Manila, Cardinal Rufino Santos blessed the newly constructed church.
 This is the product of the grace of Our Lady of Mount Carmel and many years of toil and labor of the people of Pulong Buhangin, including generous donors (one of the donors was the archbishop himself).
 From a small chapel, it underwent renovation through the years into what it is today.

-Various improvements were made to the church, through its parish priests, parishioners and devotees who wholeheartedly served the church.
-In 2007, through the supervision of Elmer Ignacio, the incumbent parish priest at that time, the altar underwent a major renovation for its centennial fiesta and church dedication which took place on February 17, 2008, and November 16, 2008, respectively.
+Significant improvements have been made to the church, thanks to the dedicated efforts of its parish priests, parishioners, and devoted volunteers.
+In 2007, under the supervision of Elmer Ignacio, who was the parish priest at the time, a substantial renovation of the altar was completed in preparation for the centennial fiesta and the dedication of the church.
+These important events took place on February 17, 2008, and November 16, 2008, respectively.
 The centennial fiesta had the theme: "Pamanang Pananampalataya, Bayang Naglilingkod" (Legacy of faith, a community that serves to God).
 Centennial markers were placed near the main door and the middle of the church grounds to commemorate the historical event.
 The relic of Therese of the Child Jesus, a prominent figure in the Carmelite society and one of the doctors of the church, was brought in the parish last 2008.